kunjan-c/GSIV23_Kunjan_Choudhary/README.md

 Created reusable and customizable components to avoid repetitive HTML code.
 Components include header, buttons, loader, and a search bar.

+* Secure Configuration:
+Stored sensitive information such as authentication keys and tokens in a .env file.
+This approach enhances security by keeping private data separate from the source code.

 * Routing:
 Implemented basic routing for navigation using react-router library.